searleser97/cpbooster/README.md

 ## Future updates

 -   Add support for Java and Python
--   Add support for more terminals
+-   Add full support for more terminals
--   Build Vim native plugin

 ## License